-Most importantly – a change in one of the elements will impact the others.
-This means that you can never really isolate just one of the elements alone but always need to have the others in the back of your mind.
+This means you can never really isolate just one part of the exposure triangle.
+You need to always have each corner of the exposure triangle in the back of your mind.

 Imagine your camera is like a window with shutters that open and close.

-Apply a high strength sunscreen and you decrease the amount of sunlight that gets through – and as a result even a person with highly sensitive skin can spend more time in the sun (ie decrease the Aperture and you can slow down shutter speed and/or decrease ISO).
+Apply a high-strength sunscreen, and you decrease the amount of sunlight that gets through.
+As a result, even a person with highly sensitive skin can spend more time in the sun.
+(In photography terms: Decrease the aperture, and you can slow down the shutter speed and/or increase the ISO).

-Update: A third metaphor that I’ve heard used is the Garden Hose (the width of the hose is aperture, the length that the hose is left on is shutter speed and the pressure of the water (the speed it gets through) is ISO.
+Here, the circumference of the hose nozzle is the aperture, the time that the hose is left on is the shutter speed, and the pressure of the water is ISO.

 Mastering the art of exposure is something that takes a lot of practice.
-In many ways it’s a juggling act and even the most experienced photographers experiment and tweak their settings as they go.
+In many ways, it’s a juggling act, and even the most experienced photographers experiment and tweak their settings as they go.